spray/spray/docs/documentation/spray-client/index.rst

 - Marshalling / Unmarshalling from and to your custom types

-Currently, HTTP streaming (i.e. chunked transfer encoding) is not yet supported on the *spray-client* level (even though the underlying *spray-can* :ref:`HttpClientApis` do support it (the host- and request-level APIs only for responses)), i.e. you cannot send chunked requests and the ``response-chunk-aggregation-limit`` config setting for the underlying transport must be non-zero).
+Currently, HTTP streaming (i.e. chunked transfer encoding) is not yet supported on the *spray-client* level (even though the underlying *spray-can* :ref:`HTTP Client APIs` do support it (the host- and request-level APIs only for responses)), i.e. you cannot send chunked requests and the ``response-chunk-aggregation-limit`` config setting for the underlying transport must be non-zero).